 However, do not forget that you would likely have to incur greater costs in terms of heating and insulation.
 So do bear them in mind when making your selections.

-Similarly, when choosing what fish to rear, you will need to consider what are the types of fish in demand in the local market are and whether it suits your local climate.
+Similarly, when choosing which aquaponics fish to rear, you will need to consider what are the types of fish in demand in the local market are and whether it suits your local climate.
 In addition, you may also consider growing fish, such as goldfish, that can be sold as pets.

 Determine who is your customer